 Bottle Baby Fosters is a 501c3 nonprofit, neonatal kitten rescue in Phoenix, AZ.
-We focus our intakes on orphaned, neonatal kittens that need bottle feeding in order to survive.
-This population requires intensive care that is not widely available and that is what makes our work so important.
+Intakes are focused on orphaned, neonatal kittens that need bottle feeding in order to survive.
+This population requires intensive care that is not widely available and that is what makes this work so important and life changing.

-"Kitten Season", typically between March and November, is when Bottle Baby Fosters sees an extreme influx in orphaned kittens.
-During the off season, Bottle Baby Fosters aims to engage in TNR (trap-neuter-release) services, fundraising services, and aims to provide education to the public on the critical nature of the neonatal kitten through bottle feeding and other instructional workshops!
+"Kitten Season", typically between March and October, is when Bottle Baby Fosters sees an extreme influx in orphaned kittens.
+During the off season, Bottle Baby Fosters aims to engage in TNR (trap-neuter-return) services, fundraising efforts, and aims to provide education to the public on the critical nature of the neonatal kitten through bottle feeding and other instructional workshops!

 All of the bottle baby kittens that are rescued will eventually be available for adoption.
-Our kittens are adopted up to date on appropriate vaccines, microchipped, spayed/neutered, and blood tested for viral diseases.
-We are proud of the high level, quality of care we are able to provide to our fosters and aim to only adopt them to homes that can provide the same, if not better, quality environment.
+The kittens are adopted up to date on appropriate vaccines, microchipped, spayed/neutered, and blood tested for viral diseases.
+The fosters receive only the highest level of quality care and they are adopted into forever homes that can provide the same, if not better, quality environment.

 Bottle Baby Fosters and their kittens thrive off of community support and donations.
-We are a 501c3 nonprofit and your donations are tax deductible.
+The organization is a 501c3 nonprofit and your donations are tax deductible.

-Every time Shelbi would go into a pet store with an adoption center, she would get overwhelmed with sadness for the cats and kittens behind the glass stuck in tiny cages, and so in May of 2016, Shelbi began her fostering journey.
+Every time Shelbi would go into a pet store with an adoption center, she would walk out in tears for the cats and kittens stuck behind glass in a tiny cage.
+And so in May of 2016, Shelbi and her husband Brandon, began their fostering journey.

-Shelbi decided to start bottle feeding when she learned about the high need for quality bottle feeders and high euthanasia rates among neonatal kittens.
-Founding a bottle feeding rescue became extremely important to her as she observed how a specialized rescue for this vulnerable population could benefit both orphaned kittens and the Phoenix community.
+Shelbi and Brandon decided to focus specifically on bottle babies when they learned about the high need for quality bottle feeders and the high euthanasia rates for neonatal kittens.
+They were both college students at the time and had the flexible schedule needed to care for neonates.
+Founding a bottle feeding rescue became extremely important to them as they observed how a specialized rescue that focused specifically on neonatal kitten care could strongly benefit orphaned kittens in the Phoenix community.